[Journey] A Personal Preface

 First: She had a seven-year affair with Elia Kazan—a famous, very serious American director.

-Second: She a two-week liaison with Cesare Pavese—a famous, very serious Italian writer.
+Second: She had a two-week liaison with Cesare Pavese—a famous, very serious Italian writer.

 Which might sound just vaguely interesting, unless . . . you push a little further and find out that Dowling is permanently famous in Italy as “that woman” for whom the nationally beloved Pavese wrote his most memorable poems—a few months before committing suicide.